Torreya01/Data_Science-CW2-2024/README.md

+# An interactive visualisation analysing the relationship between house prices and locations in King County

-# Project description
+## Project description

 The project is designed to use RShiny to develop an interactive platform that visualizes the correlation between geographical locations and residential property prices in King County, USA.
 The primary aim is to enable users to explore how the location factor influence real estate values within the region.
 The centerpiece of the platform is a detailed map that not only displays housing prices across various areas but also allows users to engage with the data to uncover trends and insights.

-# Explaining Directories
+## Explaining Directories

 ### data/

 This directory contains all the raw and derived data.

--   Raw data: This folder contains data for the sales, which comes from the official public records of the house sales in King County area, USA.
+-   raw data: This folder contains data for the sales, which comes from the official public records of the house sales in King County area, USA.
 The data contains 21613 rows, each represents a house sale from May 2014 through May 2015.
 The relevant data is available through [here](https://www.kaggle.com/harlfoxem/housesalesprediction).

--   Derived data: This folder contains all derived data processed from the raw data by running files in source/.
+-   derived data: This folder contains all derived data processed from the raw data by running files in source/.

 ### source/